smathot/academicmarkdown/readme.md

 Academic Markdown has been tested exclusively on Ubuntu Linux.
 The following dependencies are required:

-- `pandoc` is used for most of the heavy lifting.
+- [pandoc] is used for most of the heavy lifting.
+At the time of writing, the Ubuntu repositories do not contain a sufficiently recent version of Pandoc.
+Therefore, if you encounter trouble, try installing the latest version of Pandoc manually.
-- `pyzotero` is necessary for extracting Zotero references.
+- [pyzotero] is necessary for extracting Zotero references.
-- `wkhtmltopdf` is necessary for converting to `.pdf`.
+- [wkhtmltopdf] is necessary for converting to `.pdf`.
+For best results, use the latest statically linked release, instead of the version from the Ubuntu repositories.

 ## Zotero references